-The Medicare for All bill calls for rapid, nationalized health care for all Americans.
-Instead of co-pays and deductibles, Medicare for All would lower the cost of insurance coverage through a “single-payer” (the federal government) system, funded by taxes.
-Dental and vision would be included, as would mental health and addiction services.
-The role of private insurers would be refocused towards only elective medical procedures.
+Medicare for All proposals call for the repeal of the ACA and replace it with rapid, nationalized health care for all Americans.
+Instead of co-pays and deductibles, Medicare for All would be funded instead by increased taxes on employers and certain segments of the public and pay for all health care through a “single-payer” (the federal government) system.
+Dental and vision would be included as well.
+The role of private insurers would b e limited only to niche plans covering elective and other non-essential medical procedures.

 Continuation of current state

-Regardless of what happens next November, the topic of reforming and optimizing how Americans access health care will be front and center — with many implications to follow.
+Regardless of what happens next November, the topic of reforming and optimizing how Americans access health care will be front and center.

 Learn more about our approach to health care and how we serve our members: https://www.harvardpilgrim.org/public/why-choose-us